Brazil footballer surrenders in missing woman case

 A teenage cousin of the footballer told police she had been abducted and was dead.

-Ms Samudio had said that the married footballer was the father of her baby.'Clear conscience'
+Ms Samudio had said that the married footballer was the father of her baby.

 The goalkeeper walked into a Rio police station on Wednesday night, shortly after a warrant for his arrest was issued.